Rampai94/java-samples/README.md

-# java-practice
+# java-demo
-Repo for Java practice
+Repo for Java Demonstrations